Nope (film)

-Nope (stylized in all caps) is a 2022 American science fiction horror film written, directed, and produced by Jordan Peele, under his and Ian Cooper's Monkeypaw Productions banner.
-It stars Daniel Kaluuya and Keke Palmer as horse-wrangling siblings attempting to capture evidence of an unidentified flying object in Agua Dulce, California.
-Steven Yeun, Michael Wincott, Brandon Perea, and Keith David appear in supporting roles.
+Nope (stylized in all caps) is a 2022 American science fiction neo-Western horror film written, directed, and produced by Jordan Peele.
+It stars Daniel Kaluuya, Keke Palmer, Steven Yeun, Michael Wincott, Brandon Perea, and Keith David.
+In the film, horse-wrangling siblings Otis "OJ" Jr. (Kaluuya) and Emerald (Palmer) attempt to capture evidence of an unidentified flying object in Agua Dulce, California.

-Peele officially announced his third directorial film in November 2020.
-He cited King Kong (1933), Jurassic Park (1993), Close Encounters of the Third Kind (1977), Jaws (1975), Signs (2002), and The Wizard of Oz (1939) as his main inspirations.
+Peele announced Nope, which is his third directorial film, in November 2020.
+He cited King Kong (1933), The Wizard of Oz (1939), Jaws (1975), Close Encounters of the Third Kind (1977), Jurassic Park (1993) and Signs (2002) as his main inspirations.
 Palmer and Kaluuya joined in February 2021.
 Yeun was cast the next month, and Peele revealed the title in July 2021.
-Filming began in June 2021 in northern Los Angeles County, and wrapped in November.
+Filming began in June 2021 in Los Angeles County, and wrapped that November.
+Nope was produced under Peele and Ian Cooper's Monkeypaw Productions banner.

 Nope premiered at the TCL Chinese Theatre in Los Angeles on July 18, 2022, and was theatrically released in the United States on July 22, 2022, by Universal Pictures.
-It grossed $172 million worldwide, and received positive reviews for its ambition, performances, cinematography, themes, visual style, and musical score, and for Peele's direction.
+It grossed $172 million worldwide, and received positive reviews for its ambition, performances, cinematography, themes, visual style, score, and Peele's direction.
 It was also named one of the top ten films of 2022 by the American Film Institute.
-Since its release, the film has been included in lists of the best science fiction films of the 21st century and of all time.
+Since its release, Nope has been included in lists of the best science fiction films of the 21st century and is considered one of the best science fiction films of all time.

 Plot

 In Agua Dulce, California, the Haywood family trains and handles horses for film productions.
 One day, at their ranch, small metallic objects begin rapidly falling from the sky.
 A nickel strikes Otis Haywood Sr. in the head, killing him.

-Six months later, his children, Otis "OJ" Jr. and Emerald "Em" are fired from a set after their horse, Lucky, reacts disruptively to his reflection in a chrome ball used for visual effects.
+Six months later, Otis's children, Otis Jr. ("OJ") and Emerald ("Em") are fired from a production after their horse, Lucky, reacts disruptively to his reflection in a chrome ball used for visual effects.
 To raise money, OJ has been selling some of their horses to Ricky "Jupe" Park, a former child actor who operates a Western-themed amusement park called Jupiter's Claim.
 Jupe previously starred on Gordy's Home, a family sitcom about a chimpanzee named Gordy.
-During filming in 1998, one of the chimps who portrayed Gordy reacted violently to the sound of popping balloons and mauled much of the cast and crew before being shot.
-Jupe has since settled down with his wife, Amber, and their three sons, but now exploits his trauma from Gordy's Home in the hopes of revitalizing his career.
+During filming in 1998, one of the chimps who portrayed Gordy reacted violently to the sound of popping balloons and mauled most of the cast and crew before being shot.
+Jupe has since settled down with his wife, Amber, and their three sons, but now exploits his trauma from the event in the hopes of revitalizing his career.